ietf-teep/architecture/draft-ietf-teep-architecture.md

 To mitigate this threat, TEEP Agents and Device Owners have several options, including but potentially not limited to those listed below, for detecting and mitigating a compromised TAM:

 1. Apply an ACL to the TAM, indicating which TAs it is permitted to install.
-2. Use a transparency log to expose a TA compromise: TAMs publish an out-of-band record of TA releases, allowing a TEE to cross-check the TAs delivered against the TA releases in order to detect a TAM compromise.
+2. Use a transparency log to expose a TAM compromise: TAMs publish an out-of-band record of Trusted Component releases, allowing a TEE to cross-check the Trusted Components delivered against the Trusted Component installs in order to detect a TAM compromise.
 3. Use remote attestation of the TAM to prove trustworthiness.

 ## Hostile TAM